 - Sandia National Laboratory/National Technology and Engineering Solutions of Sandia, LLC

 - Brookhaven National Laboratory (joint appointments only)

-- National Renewable Energy Laboratory memorandum of understanding (agreement in progress)
+- National Renewable Energy Laboratory/Alliance for Sustainable Energy, LLC(agreement in progress)